TRENATTI/alapha.io/README.md

 ### About:

-This repository contains the codebase of our web server.
+This repository contains the code for our website.
 Free and open source.

 ---------------

 ### Prerequisites:
-- <a href="https://go.dev/doc/install">GO compiler</a>
+- <a href="https://go.dev/doc/install">Go compiler</a>